10up/simple-podcasting/readme.txt

 == Screenshots ==

 1. Podcast in classic editor
-2. Podcast block in the new WordPress editor
+2. Podcast block in the WordPress block editor (aka Gutenberg)
 3. Creating a podcast
 4. Podcast feed